Europe Today: Closing schools is latest front in virus fight

 France’s government has already put Paris, seven other big cities and the Caribbean island of Guadeloupe under maximum virus alert, closing bars, banning student parties and capping the size of gatherings.
 Bar and other business owners have organized numerous protests in response, saying they won’t survive the crisis.

-INFECTIONS SPIKING IN GERMANY, SWITZERLAND; POPE STAYS DISTANT
+INFECTIONS SPIKING IN SPAIN, GERMANY, SWITZERLAND; POPE STAYS DISTANT

+Spain on Wednesday became the first European Union country to surpass 900,00 cases.
 Germany passed 5,000 new daily cases for the first time since mid-April, while Switzerland reported a new daily record in confirmed coronavirus cases, with young adults the most affected.

 Pope Francis apologized to the faithful Wednesday for not being able to greet them and shake their hands following a spike in infections in Italy and the tiny Vatican City State that prompted new restrictions.